ServandoBa/InvestmentsDashboard/README.md

 The essential KPIs for monitoring the portfolio include:

 Investment distribution:
-- Amount invested distribution categorized by Sector
+- Amount invested distribution categorized by Sector by Industry
-- Amount invested distribution categorized by Market

 Individual stock performance:
 - Trailing P/E